senimanjs/seniman/docs/building-counter.md

 # Building a Counter

 In this tutorial, we will create a simple counter application using Seniman.
 The starting code for this tutorial is available [here](https://github.com/senimanjs/seniman/tree/main/examples/hello-world).

-You can download the folder to a local directory and start working from there.
-You need to have Node.js v16 or newer installed on your machine to run the code.
+You can download the app's code by running `npx clone-seniman-app` and choosing `counter` from the list of examples.
+This will create a new local folder with the app code downloaded into it.

 Inside the newly created project, let's install the dependencies: